MEET JASMINE WILSON, LCSW

 Somatic Experiencing® (SE): Advanced Level Practitioner (in progress)

-NeuroAffective Relational Model (NARM)-Informed Professional Training
+NeuroAffective Relational Model (NARM) Professional Training

 Acceptance and Commitment Therapy (ACT)